 Most pupils transition to secondary schools in the Trowbridge area.
 The primary destination is The John of Gaunt School, though some families also look toward St Augustine's Catholic College or The Clarendon Academy.

 The school runs a comprehensive transition programme in the summer term of Year 6.
 This includes several visit days to their chosen secondary schools and bridging projects that allow pupils to begin Year 7 with a sense of continuity.
-Given the school's strong KS2 results, pupils typically enter secondary education in high-attaining sets.
+Given the current KS2 profile and small cohort size, parents should ask how information about individual strengths and gaps is passed to secondary schools rather than assuming a uniform set placement.

-As a Voluntary Controlled school, admissions are coordinated by Wiltshire Council.
-For entry in September 2026, the deadline for applications is 15 January 2026.
-Priority is given to looked-after children, siblings of current pupils, and those living closest to the school.
-Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the last distance offered.
+Admissions are coordinated by Wiltshire Council.
+For entry in September 2027, the current 2027-2028 route lists applications opening on 1 September 2026, a 15 January 2027 application deadline, offer day on 16 April 2027 and an acceptance deadline of 30 April 2027.
+Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.

 Applications